Thales's theorem: Third proof

 Let △ABC be a triangle in a circle where AB is a diameter in that circle.
-Then construct a new triangle △ABD by rotating △ABC by 180° over the center of the circle.
-Since we rotated over 180°, lines AC and BD are parallel, likewise for AD and CB.
+Then construct a new triangle △ABD by rotating △ABC by 180° over the center of the circle O. Since we rotated over 180°, lines AC and BD are parallel, likewise for AD and CB.
 It follows that the quadrilateral ACBD is a parallelogram.
+The lines OC and OD are likewise parallel and meet in O, so CD is a straight line through O, meaning CD is a diameter of the circle.

 Since lines AB and CD, the diagonals of the parallelogram, are both diameters of the circle and therefore have equal length, the parallelogram must be a rectangle.
 All angles in a rectangle are right angles.